christiandbf/Followers-Twitter/README.md

 # Install

-Download NodeJS 6.*, install the dependencies and set your API credentials in a .env file inside the folder, and start to download the data.
+Download NodeJS 6.*, install the dependencies and set your API credentials in a .env file inside the folder like below, and start to download the data.

 CONSUMER_KEY=YourConsumerKey
 CONSUMER_SECRET=YourConsumerSecret